oraclespainpresales/WorkshopVBCS-Takephoto/00/readme.md

 ---

 ## Acessing Visual Builder Studio and WorkSpace using Visual Builder Cloud Service
 To get access to Visual Builder Studio (VBS) you have to Sign-in Oracle Cloud web console with your tenancy user credentials.
-Then Click in the *hambuerguer icon* in the top left part of the web console and select **OCI Classic Services** then click in **Developer** to access to Visual Builder Studio instance.
+Then Click in the *hamburguer icon* in the top left part of the web console and select **OCI Classic Services** then click in **Developer** to access to Visual Builder Studio instance.

 ![](./images/oci-vbs-01.png)